cryptolok/EPMG/README.md

 EPMG is a cross-platform, most secure and storageless password manager that generates passwords

-The main code is for the offline version, but you can also use it [online](https://cryptolok.github.io/EPMG) safely.
+The main code is for the offline version, but you can also use it <a href="https://cryptolok.github.io/EPMG" target="_blank">online</a> safely.

 Properties:
 * security